MolSSI-BSE/basis_set_exchange/README.md

 An overview of the project and its design is also available at https://molssi-bse.github.io/basis_set_exchange/project_doc.html

+## Command line interface

+This library also includes a command line interface.
+See https://molssi-bse.github.io/basis_set_exchange/bse_cli.html for how to use it.

 ## Installation
 This project can be installed via pip/PyPI.
 ```